 How Qualee's technology can help you accomplish the 4 C's of employee onboarding

 - Compliance: The first step is enabling new hires to access and complete company and government documents online via our comprehensive forms engine.
 This engine includes the ability to digitally sign with a fingertip.
 HR can then easily monitor compliance such as document completion, ensure documents are only accessible to those who require access, and import documents for appropriate retention.

 - Clarification: By providing access to key organisational information, you can give employees all of the relevant HR-related information they need to complete the onboarding process and learn more about their job.
 You can also provide information related to first-day FAQs.
 New hires will be able to access this multimedia knowledge base for more information throughout the employee lifecycle.

 - Culture: You can brand the onboarding journey for all new employees within Qualee's mobile application.
 This can be tailored to reflect your corporate identity.
 In this way, employees are immersed in company culture before their first day on the job.
 Company mission and value statements, as well as welcome videos and images, can also be included in the curated mobile application employee journey.

-- Connection: It is important to also include a way for team members to easily communicate and connect with HR.
+- Connection: It is important to also include a way for team members to easily communicate and connect with human resource management.
 Qualee's messaging chat features allow for secure communication.
 If an employee has a question or request, he or she can chat directly with the responsible HR manager.

 By using Qualee's proprietary technology to drive your employee onboarding program, your company can greatly improve the new hire experience and build a foundation for sustainable employee success.

 You might be interested in the following resources:

 Calculate onboarding ROI using our Onboarding Cost Calculator

 Trial our Employee Onboarding App